 MORNING: In the Cathedral the Bishop celebrates a special Mass to consecrate the Holy Oils.
-No other Masses, and no distribution of Holy Communion.

-Noon: Lenten lunch or dinner as usual.
+NOON: Lenten lunch or dinner as usual.

-AFTERNOON: For the reception of Holy Communion you begin fasting from solid food three hours before the actual time of Communion.
+AFTERNOON: For the reception of Holy Communion, begin fasting from solid food three hours before the actual time of Communion.
 Fasting from non-alcoholic liquids other than water begins one hour before Communion time.
-Example: for those attending Mass beginning at 5:00 P. M., begin the Eucharistic fast at 2:30 P. M. For those attending a Mass beginning at 8:00 P. M., begin the fast at 5:30 P. M.
+Example: for those attending Mass beginning at 5:00 P.M., begin the Eucharistic fast at 2:30 P.M.
+For those attending a Mass beginning at 8:00 P.M., begin the fast at 5:30 P.M.